-20(2) If the governing principles do not provide for the selection of managers, every member of the association is a manager.
+18(2) If an association would otherwise have no managers, every member of the association is a manager.

 Comment: "Manager" is defined in section 1.
 This section provides default rules for the selection of managers.
 The word "selection" is used as a neutral term, embracing election, appointment, and other means of selecting an individual to be a manager of a UNA.
 The selection of managers is to be done in accordance with a UNA's governing principles.
 If no selection has been made in accordance with the governing principles, or if a UNA has no governing principles covering this issue, then by default all the members of a UNA are managers.
 This may be appropriate for small UNAs, but larger UNAs will have an incentive to select their managers in accordance with their governing principles.